Isoquant

-Isoquant vs. Indifference Curve
+Vs. indifference curves

 While an indifference curve mapping helps to solve the utility-maximizing problem of consumers, the isoquant mapping deals with the cost-minimization and profit and output maximisation problem of producers.
 Indifference curves further differ to isoquants, in that they cannot offer a precise measurement of utility, only how it is relevant to a baseline.
 Whereas, from an isoquant, the product can be measured accurately in physical units, and it is known by exactly how much isoquant 1 exceeds isoquant 2.

-Nature and Practical Use of an Isoquant
+Nature and practical uses

 In managerial economics, isoquants are typically drawn along with isocost curves in capital-labor graphs, showing the technological tradeoff between capital and labor in the production function, and the decreasing marginal returns of both inputs.
 In managerial economics, the unit of isoquant is commonly the net of capital cost.
 As such, isoquants by nature are downward sloping due to operation of diminishing marginal rates of technical substitution (MRTS).
 The slope of an isoquant represents the rate at which input x can be substituted for input y.
 This concept is the MRTS, so MRTS=slope of the isoquant.
 Thus, the steeper the isoquant, the higher the MRTS.
 Since MRTS must diminish, isoquants must be convex to their origin.
 Adding one input while holding the other constant eventually leads to decreasing marginal output.

-The contour line of an isoquant represents every combination of two inputs which fully maximise a firms’ use of resources (such as budget, or time).
-Full maximisation of resources is usually considered ‘efficient’.
+The contour line of an isoquant represents every combination of two inputs which fully maximise a firm's use of resources (such as budget, or time).
+Full maximisation of resources is usually considered 'efficient'.
 Efficient allocation of factors of production occur only when two isoquants are tangent to one another.
 If a firm produces to the left of the contour line, then the firm is considered to be operating inefficiently, because they are not maximising use of their available resources.
 A firm cannot produce to the right of the contour line unless they exceed their constraints.

 A family of isoquants can be represented by an isoquant map, a graph combining a number of isoquants, each representing a different quantity of output.An isoquant map can indicate decreasing or increasing returns to scale based on increasing or decreasing distances between the isoquant pairs of fixed output increment, as output increases.
 If the distance between those isoquants increases as output increases, the firm's production function is exhibiting decreasing returns to scale; doubling both inputs will result in placement on an isoquant with less than double the output of the previous isoquant.
 Conversely, if the distance is decreasing as output increases, the firm is experiencing increasing returns to scale; doubling both inputs results in placement on an isoquant with more than twice the output of the original isoquant.
 A firm can choose to utilise the information an isoquant gives on returns to scale, by using it as insight how to allocate resources.